john-b-yang/RPS-winter16/README.md

 ##Protocol:
 To be implemented
--Set of rules for format/order of messages exchanged between two sides -Information agreed upon: Which 3 rounds you're on, who made which moves, who won, etc.
+- Set of rules for format/order of messages exchanged between two sides
+- Information agreed upon: Which 3 rounds you're on, who made which moves, who won, etc.
--Accept input from command line (interactive play)
+- Accept input from command line (interactive play)

 ##Strategy:
 To be implemented